bpype/blender-studio-pipeline/docs/addons/cloudrig/workflow-enhancements.md

 In the 3D View only, this hotkey masks Blender's built-in Rename operator to provide more convenient renaming in the case of symmetrically named objects and bones.
 Renaming of the opposite item can be toggled off.
 You will also see a preview of the result of the renaming, which may not be what you asked for, as the desired name might be occupied.
 In this case, the names are incremented with CloudRig's name increment rules, as opposed to Blender's .001 suffixes.

+Additionally, renaming bones this way will preserve any references to those bones in metarig component parameters.

 ## Better Duplicate & Extrude
 - **E** (Extrude) and **Shift+D** (Duplicate) increment bone names: